vlang-association/blog/content/blog/is-v-orm-direction-right.md

 since developers can more easily create web applications with database support.

 But what about the title of this article?
 I think V ORM is a good concept.
-But, in general, this idea seems utopian, as it would require either constantly requesting developers to add new functionality or reverting to raw SQL queries.
+But in general, this idea seems utopian, as it would require either constantly requesting developers to add new functionality or reverting to raw SQL queries.
 Perhaps we need to provide another user-friendly interface for raw queries.
-I didn't think about it.
+I did not think about it.
 But when I fix low-level libraries, I will write another article with thoughts about it.

 Even if the direction is wrong, we will correct it.